thomashartm/penagent/README.md

 # Pentest-Agent: Autonomous Pentesting AI Agent

+> **⚠️ Work in Progress:** This project is under active development and is not yet production-ready.
+Features, APIs, and behaviors may change frequently.

 ## Overview
 Pentest-Agent is an autonomous pentesting AI agent built with Python and the langgraph framework, inspired by Agent_PenX.
 It orchestrates multiple tools (shell, Python REPL, web browsing, RAG, web search) to achieve high-level security goals, logs every step, and generates professional Markdown reports.